Afro-Eurasia

-Afro-Eurasia (also Afroeurasia, Eurafrasia or the Old World) is a landmass comprising the continents of Africa, Asia, and Europe.
+Afro-Eurasia (also Afroeurasia and Eurafrasia) is a landmass comprising the continents of Africa, Asia, and Europe.
 The terms are compound words of the names of its constituent parts.
-Its mainland is the largest and most populous contiguous landmass on Earth.
+Afro-Eurasia has also been called the "Old World", in contrast to the "New World" referring to the Americas.

 Afro-Eurasia encompasses 85,135,000 km2, 57% of the world's land area, and has a population of approximately 6.7 billion people, roughly 86% of the world population.
+Together with mainland Australia, they comprise the vast majority of the land in the world's Eastern Hemisphere.
+The Afro-Eurasian mainland is the largest and most populous contiguous landmass on Earth.

 Related terms

 The following terms are used for similar concepts: